jacobp100/jacob-does-code/_posts/2019-11-01-polymorphic-variants-in-reason-ml.md

 Polymorphic variants are one of the more unique features of OCaml (or ReasonML if you prefer).
 These are actually one of the things that aren't documented ReasonML site, but they can be really useful nonetheless.

-At their simplest, they exact the same as regular variants.
+At their simplest, they work exactly the same as regular variants.
 The first difference is that these variants begin with a `` ` `` character.
 They can also be used without a type definition.
 Let's find the index of a pair of brackets in a list of characters.

 ```reasonml
 let firstBracketPair = inputChars => {